alexstaravoitau/navoshta.github.io/_posts/2017-01-09-facial-with-tensorflow.md

 pyplot.show()
 ```

-> You may want to only log losses every, say, 5 or 10 epochs, as evaluating on the whole training set does take a while.
+You may want to only log losses every, say, 5 or 10 epochs, as evaluating on the whole training set does take a while.
 However, you may need validation loss later on in order to implement early stopping.
+{: .notice}

 ## Second model: convolutions.